 Yes, yes, I understand that she wants the time off to do research (or have a baby), not work on her nails.
 But from the point of view of a small teaching-focused college, she is leading her negotiation by asking to be relieved of something like half of her primary duties.
 That’s not smart, especially for someone who is just starting out.
 It is especially not smart to combine that with a request for a higher salary.

 Might she have been penalized because she’s a woman, or because she’s in a brutally competitive field with a somewhat insular culture?
 Sure.
 But unless you’re an absolute superstar that the organization is desperate to get at any price, there is no industry where it’s a good idea to send this list of requests to someone who has made you a job offer.

 Those of you who are just starting out to may want a handy list of guidelines for negotiation.
 Here are mine.
 They’re not peer reviewed, or anything, but they come with one sterling credential: I’ve never had a job offer rescinded.

-Rule #1: Don’t negotiate by e-mail unless you’re in Ulan Bator and can't get access to a landline.
+Rule #1: Don’t negotiate by email unless you’re in Ulan Bator and cannot get access to a landline.
 Pick up the phone.

 Rule #2: Understand your market position.
 An experienced person with a solid track record of achievement gets to ask for a lot more than someone fresh out of school -- in part because he or she already has arrangements in place at their current employer.
 It’s a lot easier to ask a potential future employer for leave to write a book if your current employer has already granted it.